5 Pests Commonly Mistaken for Bed Bugs

 Diet: Cockroach nymphs do not feed on blood like bed bugs do.

-Since it can be easy to mistake bed bugs for other pests, it’s best to have a pest management professional complete an inspection and identify the pest.
-Correct identification is critical because pests often require different control methods, and when a pest issue is misdiagnosed, the problem may grow and become more severe without proper treatment.
+Since it can be easy to mistake bed bugs for other pests, it’s best to have a pest management professional complete an inspection to properly identify the pest.
+Correct identification is critical because different pests require different control methods, and when a pest issue is misdiagnosed, the problem may grow and become more severe without proper treatment.